Cough In Children

 - ask your health professional

 A wet, chesty cough is likely to be an infection.
 If it lasts more than 4 weeks, there may be underlying chest problems and your child should see a doctor.
-Don't just assume that a wet cough is a 'post nasal drip' or mucus running down the back of the throat from a sinus infection.
+Don't just assume that a wet cough is a 'post-nasal drip' or mucus running down the back of the throat from a sinus infection.

-See the whooping cough page for more information.
+See Whooping cough for more information.